AY2324S2-CS2103T-W13-2/tp/docs/UserGuide.md

 Format: `list`

 Output:
+The message "Listed all contacts" if there is any contact, or else the message is "The list is empty".
-A list of added contacts if any in the form of a scrollable pane will be shown.
+A list of added contacts, if any, in the form of a scrollable pane will be shown.
 The contacts are listed in the order in which they are added.
-The message "Listed all contacts" is shown in the message box if there is any contact, or else the message is "The list is empty".

 ## 2.4 Deleting A Person : `delete`